 What makes a good business brain?
-How does studying business or working in business management develop your skill set?
+How does studying business management or working in business develop your skill set?
 What characteristics are needed to succeed in business compared with other environments, such as science, the arts or government?
 What is the nature of the business mind?
 Here Michael Edwards identifies the top 5 qualities of a mind that is made for commerce and entrepreneurship.

 Questions about the business brain fascinate me.
 My curiosity grew as I moved into different roles in the business sphere.
 I studied economics, worked on industry policy for the Government, assessed major business projects where public funding was sought, and eventually founded and developed my own business.

 Managing a business feels good and natural for me, whereas the other roles didn’t feel quite right.
 Teaching a classroom full of first-year university students was stressful; doing research felt pointless at times; fitting into the public service culture was always a compromise.
 Business is a field which suits a small number of people.
 Other fields seem to suit other people with quite different minds and temperaments.

 Being immersed in the business of business poses certain challenges and demands certain skills.
 You sink or swim depending on whether you really have a brain for business.
 While people follow many different paths to business success, certain characteristics appear vital in any challenging business environment.
 Here are my top 5 characteristics of the business brain.

 It is possible to succeed in business without taking major risks.
 But you have to be in a lucky position to start with for that to happen.
 It may be difficult to continue building a business or take on new ventures without exposing yourself to risk at some stage.

 So the ability to tolerate risk is part of the business brain.
 You need to be prepared to risk capital and your reputation to create something new that adds value.